cloudmesh-community/book/chapters/class/516/communication.md

 Naturally you can read the ePubs also on your tablet computers if you have one with lots of memory.
-Please be aware that the documents will be updated weekly and you need to download them accordigngly.
+Please be aware that the documents will be updated weekly and you need to download them accordingly.
 Make sure you clear the cache if your browser prevents the download.

 ## Piazza